Probiotics affects brain function in women, says new study

 Another point of interest is that the authors of the study, specifically the lead author Dr Emeran Mayer, mentioned studies which have shown that the foods we eat can alter the composition of the gut flora, for example those with diets high in vegetables and fibre have a different composition to those who eat a 'more typical Western diet' which tends to be higher in carbohydrates and fat.
 Likely causes of this association include the fact that prebiotics (see Probiotics Learning Lab), found in certain vegetables such as leeks, Jerusalem artichokes, and onions; create a favourable environment for probiotics to grow in; and on the other hand, carbohydrates and sugars can encourage the growth of bad bacteria in the gut.

 Scientists have appreciated for some time now that the brain sends signals to the gut - this is the reason that feeling nervous about a presentation you have to give can trigger unwanted digestive issues - but this research (although a small study) is a pioneering human study, suggesting that the link can work the other way round; that the gut can send signals to the brain.
 As Tillisch put it, 'Our study shows that the gut-brain connection is a two-way street.'

 This fascinating study was sponsored by Danone Research, and we welcome and look forward to further, larger studies in the area.

-For more stories about the potential link between the gut and the brain, read 'prebiotics benefit at times of stress' and 'Early gut bacteria linked to happiness in adulthood'
+For more stories about the potential link between the gut and the brain, read 'Could probiotics help with anxiety?' and '2 probiotic strains show more promise for mental health'.